R (graphic images) | YouTube | 1h 54m

-SUMMARY: At first glace LA 92 is a history lesson about the 1992 Los Angeles violence, but just below the surface is a warning and a call for Americans to wake up.
+SUMMARY: At first glance LA 92 is a history lesson about the Los Angeles violence in 1992 following the Rodney King verdict, but just below the surface is a warning and a call for Americans to wake up.
 For hundreds of years Black people and people of color have complained about police brutality and, unfortunately, most of the time white people have ignored or dismissed the calls for help or justice.
 This indifference and callousness combined with other issues such as high unemployment, underfunded schools, and aggressive policing tactics has led to frustration which manifests itself in violence.

 LA 92 doesn’t try to tell the viewer if the violence was justified or who was right and who was wrong, but it does point at a system that refuses to acknowledge the concerns of Black people and their interactions with police.
 One of the conclusions the films suggests is that if significant changes are not made in most American police departments another violent episode is inevitable.